wabry/SmartSafe/README.md

 ![Screenshot](/Demo_Day_Poster.jpg?raw=true "Demo Day Poster")

-William Bryant, Brennan Garrett, and Kristijan Dokic completed this final project for EECS 373 at the University of Michigan.
+William Bryant, Kristijan Dokic, and Brennan Garrett completed this final project for EECS 373 (Design of Microprocessor Based Systems) at the University of Michigan.
 Special thanks goes to Robert Dick, Matthew Smith, and Colin Szechy for their support throughout the whole process.